aoxqt4312-lang/test7/README.md

 https://github.com/pofesk0/DuressKeyboardLite/releases/latest
 https://f-droid.org/packages/duress.keyboard.lite/

-It has a higher target SDK, but fewer features, and the reset there doesn't delete FRP, so don't bind backups to Google accounts (strongly recommended).
-Because their IDs can remain after the reset if your phone has FRP.
+It has a higher target SDK, but fewer features, and reset there doesn't delete FRP, therefore don't bind backups to Google accounts (strongly recommended).
+Because their IDs can remain after reset if your phone has FRP.
 </details>

 </details>